Spotting during pregnancy: normal bodily response or cause for concern?

 While not a hard and fast rule, a bit of spotting while pregnant is likely less of a cause for concern than a heavier flow.

-So how much spotting is normal during pregnancy?
-Well, unfortunately, like most things pregnancy, there are no easy answers here—and surely can’t be measured out in ounces.
+Unfortunately, like most things pregnancy, there’s no easy answers here—and surely can’t be measured out in ounces.

 We can tell you the possible causes of pregnancy spotting, though, as well as the symptoms to watch out for that may mean something else is up.

 If you’re spotting during early pregnancy, you’re in good company.

 Why does this happen?
 Well, there are a few different possible reasons:

 After conception has taken place, that newly fertilized egg needs a new home.

 So that little zygote sets off and gets all busy implanting themselves in the lining of your uterus.

 As it turns out, the job of settling in is a bit messy.

 Because Implantation bleeding happens in the first two weeks after conception, it can be all sorts of confusing.